aclinnovator/aclinnovator.github.io/_posts/2016-12-29-Talmudic-Logic.md

 > מה הן דיני ממונות גזילות וחבלות  – [In order that we should know] What are monetary cases?
 [They are] Thefts and injuries.

 In other words, Rav Abahu is suggesting the second of our two predictions for $R(s_0)$.
 This possibility was implicit in our formalization of the logic.
 Here we see that as soon as a local halachic situation can be fully formulated, the resolution to a claim of inconsistency may be found to be implied by the formulation itself.

-The inquisitive reader may already have asked the great question: how to prove $R(s)$ is injective so that it is certain there is no inconsistency on $R$.
-We must prove $s_0\ne s_1$.
-However, we must be vigilant not to attempt to prove consistency of an arbitrary order distinction between the meta rules governing $R$.
-If so, we will will spiral into a trap of recursion or else circular logic unless we ultimately define some axioms governing $s$ which may be a function of any number of things; a function of location, a function of individual, etc.

 Now, realize that precisely when we try to define a function for state, does halacha refuse to be modellable and instead necessarily become a product of human intuition. [^5] Therefore we assume that the state function is at least continuous whatever that means [^6] so that halacha is locally modellable for the purposes of analyzing it.